Total Consecration to Mary & 33-Day Preparation

 Saint Louis-Marie Grignion de Montfort’s, True Devotion to Mary, is universally acclaimed as the single greatest and most theologically authoritative book on the Blessed Virgin Mary ever to have been written.
 This work has had a monumental impact on a number of the most significant and influential popes, from the late 19th Century right down to our own times: (1) Pope Leo XIII beatified de Montfort in 1888, adopted de Montfort’s Mariological terminology (calling Mary the “Mediatrix” and “Co-Redemptrix”), and wrote no less than ten encyclicals on the Rosary; (2) Pope Saint Pius X, in 1904, wrote his key Marian encyclical, “Ad Diem Illum,” adopting much of the language and sentiment of de Montfort’s book, “True Devotion,” and even granted the Apostolic Blessing to all who would read de Montfort’s great treatise on the Blessed Virgin; (3) Pope Pius XII, also a deeply Marian pope, canonized de Montfort in 1947, raising him to the honors of the altar; and, as quoted above, (4) our beloved Blessed Pope John Paul II, as many know, took his papal motto, “Totus Tuus,” from de Montfort’s Latin prayer of total consecration to the Blessed Virgin, stating that his reading of “True Devotion” marked a “decisive turning point” in his life and spirituality that would forever shape his person, priesthood and papacy.
 There has even been serious speculation regarding de Montfort being made a Doctor of the Church!

 This consensus amongst many of the most brilliant and saintly Vicars of Christ, namely, that de Montfort’s, Treatise on True Devotion to Mary, is, indeed, the single greatest work ever to have been written regarding a theologically accurate, entirely Christocentric devotion to Mary, Mother of God, ought to provide more than sufficient reason for any and every Christian to not simply read the work, but to re-read and own at least a paperback version of the work – for, it has been rumored of John Paul II that he carried, on his person, a leather-bound copy of this tremendous spiritual classic.
-To download, True Devotion to Mary, as an E-book, entirely free of charge, along with a host of other marvelous Catholic Marian classics – all for FREE – click here; to purchase a beautiful, up-to-date version of the original translation of the French to English by Fr.
+To download a PDF copy of the spiritual masterpiece, True Devotion to Mary, entirely free of charge, click here; to purchase a beautiful, up-to-date version of the original translation of the French to English by Fr.
 Faber, click here, or click on the image of the book to the left of this text.

 Moreover, de Montfort additionally prescribes a 33-day period of spiritual preparation, which the Saint explains in detail, that ought to be undertaken by anyone who is serious about making and, subsequently, living his/her act of total consecration to Mary.
 For those wishing to perform the 33-day preparation in accord with St. Louis de Montfort’s plan of consecration, it is suggested that one choose a Marian feast day on which to officially make the act of consecration, and begin the preparation exactly 33 days before the day on which one wishes to make his/her solemn Act of Consecration.
 For the reader’s convenience, I have compiled a list of some of the most significant and/or appropriate Marian Solemnities and Feasts on which to make one’s Act of Consecration: